-- We have chosen TELSCOPE to reduce the time and energy spent on record keeping.
-We are now configuring the system to benefit from the automated logging capabilities of TELSCOPE as much as possible.
-This is particularly relevant for us with regards to the hybrid propulsion, says Egil Helle, captain onboard MS Fjorgyn.
+- We have chosen TelScope to reduce the time and energy spent on record keeping.
+We are now configuring the system to benefit from the automated logging capabilities of TelScope as much as possible.
+This is particularly relevant for us regarding the hybrid propulsion, says Egil Helle, captain onboard MS Fjorgyn.

 MS FJORGYN WILL SERVE THE ENTIRE NORWEGIAN COAST AND NORWEGIAN OCEAN AREAS